mengbinhao/jack-note/docs/english/NPR.md

   - extradition n | extradite vt

   > up to a point
-  > I said it might happend by the end of the year if at all
+  > I said it might happened by the end of the year if at all
   > wall-to-wall people

 - 2020.3.11